 This book is a practical self-help guide, using clinically proven techniques, for managing distressing voice hearing experiences.
 It was written by Mark Hayward and colleagues, and offers strategies similar to those used in the Voices Clinic therapy.

-Overcoming Distressing Voices, 2nd Edition is available to buy for £6.49.
+Overcoming Distressing Voices, 2nd Edition is available to buy using the link below.

 - Clear explanations of what distressing voices are and what causes them